frederic-perez/AmE-dictionary/data/dictionary.md

 __earbuds__ :camera:
 __earlier__ _adv_ :three:
 __earlocks__ _n_
+__early bird__ _idiom_ _No early birds allowed because it just wouldn’t be fair to the other shoppers who waited until the opening time._ _If you have advertised “No Early birds” then do not allow any early birds to even browse through your sale before the open time._
 __early__ _I always get off the bus a stop early on the way to work._
 __early-onset__ _Early-onset Alzheimer’s disease._
 __earmark__ _v_ :eight: (earmarked) __1__ To set aside for a specific purpose, use, or recipient: _to earmark goods for export._ _Syn_ allocate __2__ To mark the ear of (a domestic animal) for identification. __3__ To specify or allocate (funds) to be spent in a legislative earmark.